libido-slave/libido-slave.github.io/docs/links/dommes.md

 - <a href="https://www.loveandobey.com/true-flr-stories">True Cuckolding Stories | Love and Obey</a>
 - <a href="https://www.professionalmistresses.co.uk/">Professional Mistresses - UK Mistress Guide</a>
 - <a href="https://gynarchic.com/courses/">Courses - Gynarchic Academy</a>
+- <a href="https://worshipglittergoddess.com/my-account/">My account - Glitter Goddess</a>
+- <a href="http://scarlettlush.com/">Obey Scarlett Lush * A sensual Femdom and Dominatrix in Washington DC and DMV area.</a>

 ### Twtr
 - <a href="https://twitter.com/KittenIndian">🔞Indian Kitten - 25% - OFF🔞 (@KittenIndian) / Twitter</a>